 Charles S. Marion is a partner in the Commercial Litigation and Intellectual Property Litigation Practice Groups of Pepper Hamilton LLP, resident in the Philadelphia office.

 Mr. Marion is an experienced litigator who has tried several cases to verdict in various state and federal courts throughout the United States.
 He has also served as lead counsel in several domestic and international arbitrations, and regularly represents clients in mediations and other types of alternative dispute resolution.
 Mr. Marion understands the risk, uncertainty, disruption and expense associated with litigation, and often counsels clients on steps they can take to reduce the risk of litigation or, if a lawsuit has been commenced, methods they can utilize and strategies they can implement to resolve the lawsuit at an earlier stage and on the best possible terms.

 Mr. Marion is an active member of several professional, charitable, educational and community organizations.
 He serves as president and trustee of the Chestnut Hill Community Fund, a charitable trust that manages an endowment fund and other assets for the benefit of the Chestnut Hill Community Association in Philadelphia.
 He is a member of the board of directors of the Wharton Alumni Club of Philadelphia and chairs the club’s monthly networking breakfast meetings.
-Mr. Marion is a member of the advisory council of the Salvation Army Kroc Center of Philadelphia, serves on the tennis committee of the Philadelphia Cricket Club, and is founder and president of the 2T Group, a business networking group based in Philadelphia.
+Mr. Marion serves as a member of the advisory council of the Salvation Army Kroc Center of Philadelphia and on the tennis committee of the Philadelphia Cricket Club.
+He also founded the 2T Group, a business networking group based in Philadelphia.